nonmodernist/holreg/content/films/cheers-miss-bishop-1941.md

 # Film image
 [extra.film_image]
 url = "/images/sidebar-cheersformissbishop.jpg"
-alt = "ALT TEXT."
-caption = "CAPTION."
+alt = "2 people in conversation outdoors; man in apron and suspenders, woman in checkered dress with curled hair." caption = "Scene still from the 1941 film \"Cheers for Miss Bishop\" showing two characters in a rural setting."
 +++

 ## Plot Summary